algosup/2023-2024-project-4-sportshield-team-8/documents/management/riskManagementPlan.md

 ## 5. Risk Mitigation Strategies

 For each identified risk, a mitigation strategy will be developed between the four following strategies:

-- Avoidance: eliminate the risk by considering alternative that meet project requirements with lower risks.
+- Avoidance: eliminate the risk by considering alternatives that meet project requirements with lower risks.
 - Reduction: reduce the probability or impact of the risk.
 - Transfer: transfer the risk to a third party.
 - Acceptance: accept the risk and develop a contingency plan.